Dimitrovgrad, Serbia: Demographics

-According to the 2011 census results, the municipality has 10,118 inhabitants.
+According to the 2022 census, the municipality of Dimitrovgrad has 8,043 inhabitants.

-Ethnic groups

-Regardless of ethnic self-identification, most of the town's population speaks a South Slavic dialect usually called Torlak which includes linguistic features of both Serbian (especially phonology) and Bulgarian (postposed definite articles and lack of the infinitive verb form), as well as some entirely unique vocabulary.
+Regardless of ethnic self-identification, most of the town's population speaks a South Slavic dialect usually called Torlak which includes linguistic features of both Serbian (especially phonology) and Bulgarian (postposed definite articles and lack of the infinitive verb form), as well as some Macedonian language vocabulary.